 PDF available here

 After choosing your alliance and class, weighing various cultural options and perfecting your character's appearance, then completing the basic tutorial, what's your next step?
-The focus of this publication is in answering that question and guiding your first hours in The Elder Scrolls Online.
+This document may answer that question and can guide your first hours in The Elder Scrolls Online.

 Press [ESC] to bring up the Settings menu.